Blackpool Airport: Re-opening of the airport and development from January 2015

 In March 2015, the government announced that a new enterprise zone would be created at Blackpool Airport, using some airport land and some adjoining land.
 Existing operations at the airport would not be affected.
 Blackpool Airport reopened flying to Isle of Man and Belfast but from a smaller building.

-It was announced in January 2016 that planning permission had finally been given, despite protests from local residents, to demolish the former passenger terminal and replace it with a new Energy College as part of the renewable energy sector of Blackpool and the Fylde College.
+It was announced in January 2016 that planning permission had finally been given, despite protests from local residents, to demolish the former passenger terminal and replace it with a new Energy College as part of the renewable energy sector of Blackpool and The Fylde College.
 The former main terminal had been fully renovated and modernised in 2005 and was capable of handling 2 million passengers a year.
 The terminal had been left empty and unused since the airport closed in October 2014, and all the landside and airside equipment was auctioned off in 2015.
 Demolition of the terminal began in February 2016 and took around 4 weeks to complete.
 After the demolition was complete, the construction of the new college began.

 A dedicated facility for Citywings' operations opened in the former Jet2 administration offices and housed a check-in desk, reception lounge, toilet facilities and a small departure lounge.
 The new facility also has access to security, so passengers no longer need to walk outside and through the Vehicle Search Point (VSP) to gain airside access.

 The airport has seen a steady increase in general aviation, business jet, and the occasional military movements since re-opening in 2014.
 This increase in traffic is a direct result of increased airfield fire cover as the airport now maintains category 3 cover throughout the working week, with higher categories available on request.
 In 2021, the airport increased the fire category to category 4 during the hours of operation.
 This enables the airport to accept a category 5 aircraft on remission.
 Fire category 6 is available on request with a minimum of 24 hours notice and suitable staffing levels within the fire crew and ATC.

-Offshore Helicopter Operations
+In June 2022 there was speculation about reopening the airport by the then prime minister Boris Johnson, who stated that it would make "a fantastic business case".
+However Johnson's suggestions were dismissed by the local council as "political posturing".